-Lesson Five • How to Use Triad Arpeggios in Solos
+Lesson Five • Using Triad Arpeggios

-In Lesson Four, I wrote some triad fragments to get you started playing triad arpeggios.
+Last time out, I wrote some triad fragments to get you started playing triad arpeggios.
 This lesson is about why you might want to use them in solos.
 Major triad arpeggios can be superimposed over a bass note to provide a characteristic chord sound.
 Like so:

 These triads (Eb and F) are contained in the scale that goes with a C-7 chord (Dorian) and provide strong melodic ideas that help define the chord sound.
 Here’s an example for a Maj7+4 chord:

 This is one of the easiest ways to evoke the sound of this chord.
 These triads (F and G) are also found within the scale (Lydian).